morfeojs/morfeo/packages/dev-tools/README.md

 enableMorfeoDevTool();

-morfeo.setTheme("default", myTheme);
+morfeo.setTheme('default', myTheme);
 ```

->In a future release the dev tool will probably be always enabled by default
+> In a future release the dev tool will probably be always enabled by default

 ## Contribute